bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

+-
-- [ ] What is React JS and what problems does it try and solve?
+[ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript library for building user interfaces.
+React solves the problem of multiple DOM refreshes due to updates.
+The Ui is compartmentalized so when there is a update that component refreshes instea

 - [ ] What does it mean to _think_ in react?
+to _think_ in react means breaking down UI into components.
 - [ ] Describe state.
+States are variables managed by each component.
 - [ ] Describe props.
+properties are variables inherited from its parent component.

 ## Project Set Up